Rantanen/protofish/README.md

 required types.
 This means whichever files the `import` statements refer to need to be passed to protofish for parsing anyway.
 As a result there's little need to parse the `import` statements early.

+### Handling custom options

+The `extends` syntax is not part of the published Protocol Buffers Version 3 Language Specification (which shows just how wrong that specification is).
+For this reason the `extends` syntax used with custom options is not supported by the parser.

+Since protofish doesn't validate the options anyway, there will probably be initial support for _skipping_ the `extends` definitions in the near future.